-Together with our legal team, we’ve performed in-depth research and developed this guide to help you understand how much an LLC in Indiana costs and navigate your funds more easily.
+Together with our business experts in the state, we’ve performed in-depth research and developed this guide to help you understand how much an LLC in Indiana costs and navigate your funds more easily.

-The Indiana LLC filing fee is $98 to file the Articles of Organization online and $100 if done by mail or in person at the Secretary of State's office.
+An LLC in Indiana costs $98 to file the Articles of Organization online and $100 if done by mail or in person at the Secretary of State's office.

 When you register a business and submit the necessary paperwork to the Secretary of State, you must appoint an Indiana registered agent, as it is a legal requirement for companies and LLCs to have one.